-Community Pathways is a support service brokerage here to assist you in creating a plan to help you meet your needs and work toward your goals.
+Community Pathways is a support service brokerage here to assist you in creating a plan that will help you meeting your needs and working toward your goals.
 We are committed to upholding the principles of self-determination, inclusion, and empowerment for the individuals we serve.

 Self-determination is both a philosophy and a process that Community Pathways follows to advocate that people have the right and responsibility to choose and direct the services that impact their lives.
 It is by having the opportunity to take risks and make choices that people are able to pursue their goals and become valued, respected, and contributing members of their communities.

 In the past, people experiencing developmental disabilities have been denied the rights of self-determination.
 For this reason, it is our mission to assist individuals to live empowered, self-determined lives shaped by their own choices and connections to the community.

 The following principles of self-determination are foundational to Community Pathways' delivery of brokerage services:

 Everyone has the right to choose how they would like to plan and live their life.
 You can plan your life with necessary support services and choose who will provide these supports.
 You decide how to spend your time, including having a job, going to school, and making friends.